JoshDevHub/Coffee-Book/README.md

 ## About

-This was my submission as the final project in the [Ruby on Rails course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails) over at The Odin Project.
-It encompasses a ton of what I've come to know about Rails through my learning there, and I'll discuss its feature set below.
+This was my submission as the final project in the [Ruby on Rails course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails) over at The Odin Project, an open source curriculum for learning Full Stack web development.
+It encompasses a ton of what I've come to know about Rails through my learning there, and I'm excited to share it.
 So grab a hot cup and enjoy :coffee:

 ## Getting Started / How to Use